HumanCellAtlas/dcp-community/rfcs/text/0000-project-completion-stage.md

 **Phase 2**
 - Automation of the Data Operations validation procedure.
-- A mechanism for a data submitter to sign-in to the DataBrowser and DataStore, and be given access their own HCA project before it is visible for all users.
+- A mechanism for an HCA submitter to sign-in to the DataBrowser and DataStore, and be given access their own HCA project before it is visible for all users.
-  - This will be restricted to one submitter per HCA project, as determined by the submitter and wrangler during the wrangling process.
+  - This will be restricted to one HCA submitter per HCA project, as determined by the submitting group and wrangler during the wrangling process.
   - This will be incorporated in the Data Operations validation checklist, and thus, restricted to same one-week timeframe.
 - A dashboard on the HCA project page for signed-in users to track where a given HCA project is in the data lifecycle.

-*The portions of the proposal addressing submitter access to only their HCA projects have been noted as “Phase 2”.
+*The portions of the proposal addressing HCA submitter access to only their HCA projects have been noted as “Phase 2”.
 In anticipation of a logical breakpoint in technical effort required and priority of functionalities, the implementation of DCP-only access should not be delayed by these additional requirements.*